That is the million-dollar question.

 Federal law does prohibit discrimination by employers; however, California law extends protections to certain groups where federal law may not.

 Let’s look at some of the federal laws.
 The federal laws include but are not limited to:

-– The Civil Rights Act of 1964 – This monumental and historical development in glass/group employment protection outlaws discrimination based on race, color, religion, sex or national origin
+– The Civil Rights Act of 1964 – This monumental and historical development in class/group employment protection outlaws discrimination based on race, color, religion, sex or national origin.

 – The Americans with Disabilities Act – The ADA is a civil rights law that prohibits discrimination based on disability.